radcamp/radcamp.github.io/LatinAmerica2026/index.md

-This was made possible through generous funding from the American Genetics Association, The International Biogeography Society, The Society for the Study of Evolution International Event Grants, the International Society for Computational Biology and its award for Advancing Bioinformatics, and the CoreLab Genomics from Tecnólogico de Monterrey.
+This was made possible through generous funding from the American Genetics Association, The International Biogeography Society, The Society for the Study of Evolution International Event Grants, the International Society for Computational Biology and its award for Advancing Bioinformatics, The British Ecological Society, American Society of Naturalists, and the CoreLab Genomics from Tecnólogico de Monterrey.

 # Organizers, Instructors, and Facilitators